-Once you submit your primary application, the work isn’t over.
+Ever after you submit your primary application, the work isn’t over.
 Secondary essays are still a huge part of your medical school application.

 [01:22] First Biggest Mistake: Not Writing Them Sooner

-One of the biggest mistakes students make is waiting for the request for secondary essays to come before they start working on it.
-If you're in the middle of the application season and you've submitted your primary application, if you’re not writing your secondary essays, you’re behind.
+One of the biggest mistakes students make is waiting for the request for secondary essays to come before they start working on them.
+If you’ve submitted your primary application and you’re not writing your secondary essays, then you’re behind.You need to get your secondary in as soon as possible so that your application is complete before other applicants.Click To Tweet

-Some schools will monitor how long it takes you to send a secondary back and they will use this as a gauge on your interest to get into their school.
-When it took you three weeks to respond – while their average response time is a week and a half – chances are, you could be put lower down the list.
 Remember that the medical school admissions process is a rolling admissions process, which means that as soon as applications open, the clock is ticking.
-This is different than applying to college which is a deadline-driven process.
+This is different than applying to college, which is a deadline-driven process.
 As long as your application is in by the deadline, you’re just as good as everybody else that applied.
 This is not the same with medical schools.

 You will find that writing secondary essays gets easier and easier over time because a lot of them are around the same theme.

 The second biggest mistake students make with secondaries is letting them sit on your desk or unopened in the mailbox.
-Let’s say you scheduled a vacation in the middle of application season for some reason and your secondaries are just sitting there for a couple of weeks while you’re traveling.
+Let’s say you scheduled a vacation in the middle of application season for some reason, and your secondaries are just sitting there for a couple of weeks while you’re traveling.
 You can’t do this.Time is important for secondary essays, and for med school applications as a whole.
 You need to get it completed ASAP!Click To Tweet

-[06:18] A Deep Dive into the Essays
+[06:18] A Deep Dive into Secondary Essays

-Some students will try to answer types of questions, like a diversity questions or “what will I bring to class” type of questions.
-Don’t try to answer question batches.
-Just answer a school and finish the secondary for that school and then move on to the next school.
+Some students will try to write answers for broad types of questions, like write a generic answer for “diversity questions” or “what will I bring to the class” type questions.
+Don’t try to answer question batches like that.
+Just answer the secondary prompts from one school, then move on to the next school.
 Don’t try to work outside of a school framework.

 [07:25] Third Biggest Mistake: Not Answering the Question

 One common feedback I give to students I work with is that they’re not answering the question.
-They told a beautiful narrative about this patient they saved but they didn’t answer the question the school was looking for.
+They told a beautiful narrative about this patient they saved, but they didn’t answer the question the school was looking for.
 You have to answer the questions.Secondary essays are so much easier to write than your personal statement because they're asking you specific questions.Click To Tweet

-Most of the questions are asking you something very specific so keep that in mind and make sure you’re answering the question.
+Most of the questions are asking you something very specific, so keep that in mind and make sure you’re answering the question.
 I recommend you get feedback from somebody.
 Ask them to review whether or not you’re answering the question asked.

-[08:49] Fourth Biggest Mistake: Too Generic
+[08:49] Fourth Biggest Mistake: Being Too Generic

 [11:02] Fifth Biggest Mistake: Repeating the Same Story

 Students tend to repeat the same stories from their primary application on their secondary.
 Don’t tell the same story.
-Even if, say they’re asking for your most meaningful clinical experience, you can talk about the same experience, but don’t tell the same story.Do NOT repeat things verbatim from your primary application in your secondary essays!Click To Tweet
+Even if they’re asking for your most meaningful clinical experience, you can talk about the same experience, but don’t tell the same story.Do NOT repeat things verbatim from your primary application in your secondary essays!Click To Tweet

 [13:03] Sixth Biggest Mistake: Copying and Pasting Without Editing